-If you’re over the age of 50, you may have started to experience some of those difficult menopause symptoms.
-Hot flashes, fatigue, night sweats, osteoporosis…not fun.
+If you’re over the age of 50, you may have started to experience some of these difficult menopause symptoms: hot flashes, fatigue, night sweats, osteoporosis…not fun.

-One of the more commonly prescribed estrogens to treat menopausal symptoms and prevent osteoporosis is Premarin, but it’s expensive.
+One of the more commonly prescribed estrogens to treat menopausal symptoms and to prevent osteoporosis is Premarin, but it’s expensive.
 Premarin is a brand-only medication, and a 30-day supply can cost well over $200.
 Currently, there is no generic for Premarin, and there may never be.
-So how can you save on Premarin?

 When will generic Premarin be available?